domfarolino/mage/README.md

 [`//base`] as your application's primary threading and scheduling library.

-**This is only temporary**: work is being done to decouple the two with the end goal of Mage being able to be embedded by any application that provides a sufficient implementation for these requirements.
-Some good implementations of these dependencies could be:
+**This is only temporary**: work is being done to decouple the two with the end goal of being able to use Mage in any application that provides a sufficient implementation for these generic requirements.
+Some good implementations of these requirements could be:
  - [`//base`]
  - [concurrencpp](https://github.com/David-Haim/concurrencpp/)
  - Facebook's [libunifex](https://github.com/facebookexperimental/libunifex)
  - Perhaps other libraries from: https://github.com/topics/asyncio?l=c%2B%2B

-Mage also requires of a task scheduling library, the ability to asynchronously listen to I/O from native platform sockets, such as Unix file descriptors or Windows HANDLEs.
-All of this is provided by default by [`//base`], which was developed with Mage in mind.
+A task scheduling library must also support the ability to asynchronously listen to I/O from native platform sockets, such as Unix file descriptors or Windows HANDLEs.
+All of this is provided by default in [`//base`], which was developed with Mage in mind.

 ## Platform support

-Since Mage is in ["MVP" mode], it only supports Linux and macOS at the time being.
-Windows support for Mage and the [`//base`] library are currently underway though.
+Since Mage is in ["MVP" mode] right now, it only supports Linux and macOS.
+Windows support for Mage and the [`//base`] library are currently underway.

 ## Building and running the tests